linuxmint/cinnamon-spices-extensions/desktop-icons-per-workspace@cardsurf/README.md

 Wait until desktop icons are refreshed after switching between workspaces.
 If desktop icons are not visible then restart Cinnamon with: <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>Esc</kbd>

+## Limitations
+The extension does not set positions of the following desktop icons per workspace:
+- Computer
+- Home
+- Mounted devices
+- Network
+- Trash

 ## Source code
 Browse the source of the extension in the [original repository](https://github.com/cardsurf/desktop-icons-per-workspace)